neondatabase/website/content/docs/manage/branches.md

 ## Default branch

 Each Neon project has a default branch.
-In the Neon Console, your default branch is identified by a `PRIMARY` tag.
+In the Neon Console, your default branch is identified by a `DEFAULT` tag.
 You can designate any branch as the default branch for your project.
 The advantage of the default branch is that its compute endpoint remains accessible if you exceed your project's limits, ensuring uninterrupted access to data that resides on the default branch, which is typically the branch used in production.

 - For Neon Free Tier users, the compute endpoint associated with the default branch is always available.
 - For users on paid plans, the compute endpoint associated with the default branch is exempt from the limit on simultaneously active computes, ensuring that it is always available.
 Neon has a default limit of 20 simultaneously active computes to protect your account from unintended usage.